AndrejcoT/sitecheck/README.md

 `sitecheck` is a Python CLI pre-deployment checker for websites and WordPress projects.

 It scans a project folder and reports common deployment risks before a site is shipped.
 Results are returned as `PASS`, `WARN`, and `FAIL`, with both human-readable output and JSON output available.
+Text output can also be narrowed with `--only` or shortened with `--summary` when a quick terminal view is enough.

 ## Why This Exists